MF 323 : Changes, updates, and why you should have an exit before you start

 If there's one thing I want you to take away from this episode it's your exit.
 Start with that first and let it guide the important discussions and decisions about how (and whether) to proceed.
 Do this before you record that first episode, write that first passage, or create the next Apple with your high school BFF inside your garage.

 Take it from me.
-You'll save yourself a lot of headache and trouble if plan your exit strategy at the outset rather than have it imposed on you further down the road.
+You'll save yourself a lot of headache and trouble if you plan your exit at the outset rather than have it imposed on you down the road.